-I prefer to communicate with you face to face.
+I prefer to communicate with you face to face in person or via Zoom.
 In the event that I am not able to communicate to you face to face, I will either email you or send an announcement within Canvas.
-I would prefer that you communicate with me face to face.
+I would prefer that you communicate with me face to face in person or via Zoom.
 If you are unable to do that, please email me or call me.
 If I do not answer your phone call, please leave a message.